zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### toolbar `String|Function|Array`

-If a `String` value is assigned to the `toolbar` configuration option, it will be treated as a single string template for the whole Grid Toolbar, and the string value will be passed as an argument to a [`kendo.template()`](/api/framework/kendo#methods-template) function.
+If a `String` value is assigned to the `toolbar` configuration option, it will be treated as a single string template for the whole grid Toolbar, and the string value will be passed as an argument to a [`kendo.template()`](/api/framework/kendo#methods-template) function.

 If a `Function` value is assigned (it may be a kendo.template() function call or a generic function reference), then the return value of the function will be used to render the Grid Toolbar contents.

-If an `Array` value is assigned, it will be treated as the list of commands displayed in the Grid Toolbar.
+If an `Array` value is assigned, it will be treated as the list of commands displayed in the grid's Toolbar.
 Commands can be custom or built-in ("cancel", "create", "save", "excel", "pdf").

 The "cancel" built-in command reverts any data changes done by the end user.